felixhayashi/TW5-TiddlyMap/README.md

 In general you may **create, visualize and describe any network-structure** you have in mind.

-# How it works
+## How it works

-TW-Taskgraph combines the strength of two open-source projects:
+TW-TiddlyMap combines the strength of two open-source projects:

 **⤍ The TiddlyWiki Project**